-Pharmaceutical Drug Lawsuits
+Strong Pharmaceutical Drug Lawyers

-Pharmaceutical Drugs Can Have Serious Side Effects
+Defective Pharmaceutical Drugs Can Have Serious Side Effects

 The United States has the largest pharmaceutical market in the world.
-With $339,694 million in market cap value, this means that millions of Americans use or depend on certain pharmaceutical drugs to maintain their health.
+With $339,694 million in market cap value, this means that millions of Americans use or depend on certain pharmaceutical drugs and medications to maintain their health.
 Unfortunately, every year thousands of Americans are severely injured or killed by dangerous and defective pharmaceutical drug products.
 These drugs may cause serious side effects ranging from diabetes to cardiac arrest to birth defects.
 The Centers for Disease Control & Prevention (CDC) reports that pharmaceutical drugs kill more than 40,000 people every year.

 How does this happen?
 The medical industry in the United States is highly regulated.
 The U.S. Food & Drug Administration (FDA) must approve pharmaceuticals before they are put on the market for consumer access.
 Despite these safety measures and precautions in place for consumer protection, medications can still cause injury.
 The CDC reports that over 50% of drugs in the American marketplace have potentially dangerous and damaging side effects.

-What can cause a Pharmaceutical Drug Lawsuit?
+What Can Cause a Pharmaceutical Drug Lawsuit?

 “Failure to warn” in a product liability case means a manufacturer did not properly instruct the end user on how to use their product correctly.
 By federal law, a manufacturer must warn and advise customers about how to use their products if a potential danger could occur from improper use.